 7) If a player is injured while running the bases, and he is safely on base but is unable to continue, he may be replaced by the player who made the previous out.
 This rule can only be used if the team has no eligible replacements and has already used their one courtesy runner that inning.

-8) The 10 run rule: If a team is ahead by 10 runs after 5 completed innings (or 4 1/2 innings if the home team is ahead) the game is over - this rule applies to all regular season games and on all fields.
+8) The 10 run rule: If a team is ahead by 10 runs after 5 completed innings (or 4 1/2 innings if the home team is ahead) the game is over - this rule applies to all regular season and playoff games and on all fields.